-I’ve gotten a ton of messages on instagram regarding collecting Rae Dunn pieces so I wanted to create a post with some helpful tips considering I’ve been collecting for awhile!
+I’ve gotten a ton of messages on Instagram regarding collecting Rae Dunn pieces so I wanted to create a post with some helpful tips considering I’ve been collecting for a while.
 Rae Dunn is an artist who designs and creates pottery.
 Many of her designs are distributed by Magenta which makes the pieces in China.
+As a minimalist, I only collect the items I absolutely love.
 Here are five tips for finding and collecting Rae Dunn pieces!

 1. Join local Facebook groups

 Joining local Facebook groups is where I’ve had the best luck at finding hard-to-find Rae Dunn pieces.
 If you are on Facebook, search “your area” + Rae Dunn and see if there are any local Buy Sell Trade groups.
 Reach other to other collectors and let them know what you are looking for and in turn, keep an eye out for the pieces they want.

 With the extreme popularity of the brand, it’s really helpful to have a group of people looking out for each other.

 Rae Dunn items can be found at TJ Maxx, HomeGoods and Marshalls.
 I’ve heard that the key to finding stuff is to go before opening but who has time for that!?
 I go at random times during the week and I don’t know if it’s just my area, but I’ve found stuff around lunchtime that just came off the cart.